aws-samples/serverless-patterns/cloudwatch-logs-to-opensearch/readme.md

 ### 5. Create IAM roles

 Create IAM roles and policies to allow access between the services.
-For example, Kinesis Data Firehose will need access to write to S3.
+For example, Amazon Data Firehose will need access to write to S3.

 ### 6. Configure OpenSearch Ingestion

 Create an OpenSearch Ingestion pipeline that is triggered by the SQS queue and pulls log files from S3 to ingest into OpenSearch.

-### 7. Create Kinesis Data Firehose stream
+### 7. Create Amazon Data Firehose stream

-Create a Kinesis Data Firehose stream to receive log data from CloudWatch Logs and buffer/deliver it to the S3 bucket.
+Create a Amazon Data Firehose stream to receive log data from CloudWatch Logs and buffer/deliver it to the S3 bucket.

 ### 8. Create CloudWatch Logs subscription

-Create a CloudWatch Logs subscription to send log data to the Kinesis Data Firehose stream.
+Create a CloudWatch Logs subscription to send log data to the Amazon Data Firehose stream.
 Apply filters as needed.

 ### 9. Monitor pipeline